-Implementing an e-Billing and matter management system is the best way to open up additional communication with law firms.
+Implementing legal operations software with spend and matter management capabilities is the best way to open up additional communication with law firms.
 It is more efficient for both sides of the relationship, and there are time and cost savings through elimination of paper invoices.

 What are your top recommendations to new or growing legal operations teams trying to influence positive change in the legal department?

 My top recommendation is to be open to new ways of doing things.
 It’s our job as legal operations professionals to create better, more efficient habits for departments throughout the organization – even if it means that we’re not going to do something the way it’s always been done.
 The idea that the status-quo won’t be accepted must be communicated to all stakeholders involved, including leadership.
 You’ll run into challenges, but you can’t get discouraged about investigating the wrong path.

 You also need to make sure you have a vision, and it can’t be tunnel vision.
 Build a strategy for how you want the organization to reach a specific goal; a six month, one year, and two year plan, for example.
 But you don’t just support one business unit, so your strategy should be focused on how to provide a value add and ROI to the entire enterprise.